forem/forem/docs/tests/e2e-tests.md

 [Cypress custom commands](https://docs.cypress.io/api/cypress-api/custom-commands.html)
 allow you to extend the functionality of the E2E testing framework.
-In the case of Forem, we need custom commands.
-For example, like creating an article.
+In the case of Forem, we need custom commands to create an article, for example.

 A custom command is prefixed like any Cypress command by `cy.` All custom commands can be found in the